noelmarkham/scalaexchange-2015/README.md

 # A purely functional approach to building large applications

-This talk was given at Lambda Days 2015.
+This talk was given at Lambda Days in February 2015 and Scala Days in June 2015.

 To run the presentation, open a `console` inside `sbt`.